maxiscoding28/mergeability/mergeability-part-1.md

-# Mergability Part 1 - Merging on the Client Side
+# Mergeability Part 1 — Merging on the Client Side

+---

-## The First Commit
+## 1) The First Commit

 We start by initializing a repo, staging a file, and inspecting Git’s internal object storage.